CodeFromAnywhere/react-with-native/modules/schema-util/README.md

 ```

-## 📄 getProperties (exported const)
+## 📄 getRefLink (exported const)

-Gets all the properties of a schema
+gets the $ref from a schema and parses the interface name from it

+## 📄 getSchemaItems (exported const)

+Since `JSONSchema7`'s property `items` is fairly hard to use, this function gets that property in an easier to use way.

 ## 📄 simplifySchema (exported const)